jonas-werner/nc2-on-aws-dr-landing-zone/README.md

-# AWS VPC Network Configuration
+# AWS VPC Network Configuration for NC2 DR

 This Terraform configuration creates a landing zone for two NC2 clusters configured for Disaster Recovery.
 It comes with flexible configuration options allowing for single or multi-region with TGW or VPC peering.